Shutterstock_1184738614.jpg

 Parenting adopted children is uniquely challenging and extremely rewarding.
 Whilst adoptive parents need all the same qualities as any other parent - commitment, patience, sensitivity, empathy, flexibility, energy and love - they may need to parent differently to meet the particular needs of an adopted child.
 This may sound daunting but there is plenty of support available.

-If you are able to offer love, commitment, time, patience and the motivation to want to understand how your child sees the world, we would like to hear from you.
+If you are able to offer love, commitment, time, patience and the motivation to want to understand how an adopted child sees the world, we would like to hear from you.

 We believe that every child deserves a lifelong family.
 If you are considering adoption, our friendly, expert team will provide you with all the support you need every step of the way.